MadsAlbertsen/multi-metagenome/docs/step9.md

 ## Save the extracted scaffolds

-Finally we add the genome statistics to a list and print the name of the scaffolds to a file for further refinement.
-If you extract multiple genes you can keep track of them by adding them to the `genome.stats` variable.
+Finally we add the genome statistics to a list `genome.stats` and print the name of the scaffolds to a file for further refinement.
+If you extract multiple genomes you can keep track of them by adding them to the `genome.stats` variable.

 {% highlight r %}
 genome.stats <- rbind(genome.stats, t(calc.genome.stats(g1.s.C, g1.e.C)))